Arachne: Search Based Repair of Deep Neural Networks

 \section{Related Work}

-While there is a vast body of literature on techniques to improve the learning capability of DNNs~\cite{LeCun2015ef}, research on how to validate the performance and the quality of DNN models is relatively young.
-Existing literature focus on ways to reveal unexpected behaviour by using the combination of input synthesis and metamorphic oracles~\cite{Pei2017qy,Huang2017kx}.
-A number of test adequacy criteria have also been introduced and studied~\cite{Pei2017qy,Tian2018aa, Kim2019aa,Ma2018aa}.
+While there is a vast body of literature on techniques to improve the learning capability of DNNs~\cite{LeCun2015ef}, research on how to validate the quality of DNN models is relatively young.
+Existing literature focus on ways to reveal misbehaviour by using the combination of input synthesis and metamorphic oracles~\cite{Pei2017qy, Huang2017kx}.
+Several test adequacy criteria have also been introduced and studied~\cite{Pei2017qy,Tian2018aa, Kim2019aa,Ma2018aa}.

-Debugging, or patching, a DNN model has so far been formulated in the context of (re)training, i.e., continuing to learn until the correct behaviour are trained.
-Ma et al. proposed MODE~\cite{Ma2018gf}, which uses Generative Adversarial Networks (GANs) to synthesise additional inputs that focus on the features relevant to the unexpected behaviour.
+Debugging or patching a DNN model has so far been formulated in the context of (re)training, i.e., continuing to learn until the correct behaviour is trained.
+Ma et al. proposed MODE~\cite{Ma2018gf}, which uses Generative Adversarial Networks (GANs) to synthesise additional inputs that focus on the features relevant to the misbehaviour.